raynamharris/R_Intro_for_Bioinformatics/04-data-structures-dataframes.md

 ### str()
 This is a pretty big dataset.
-Let's investigate the gapminder data with `str()`:
+Let's investigate the gapminder data with `str()` function, which describes the **str**ucture of the data frame.

 ~~~{.r}
 str(gapminder)